K51NC/python_projects/009_HIGHER_LOWER/README.md

 * Addressed the last item on the **To-Do** list "Remove previously used movies from the options to use in the game but what happens when all the movies have been used?"

 * Reworked the the code to add movies to the database after it has been checked for metadata.
 This should prevent me from ever having to remove a movie from the database.
 Also learned more about exception handling and how to prevent inevitable API timeout errors from being displayed in the console.
 This rework fixed every bug I had listed in the "Bugs" section.

+### 3-11-2024

+**FULL WORKING VERSION.**

+I guess I forgot to mention that this is a full working version.
+It isn't the greatest but it works!

 ### **Flow Chart**